Bandē Utkaḷa Jananī: History

 This song was first sung at the Utkal Sammilani's Conference at Balasore in 1912.
 It was used as a weapon by the Utkal Sammilani to emancipate Odisha.
 In a meeting at Bhadrak, where the poet Mohapatra was felicitated, the then young leader of Odisha Harekrushna Mahtab admitted that the poet Laxmikanta's patriotic songs have inspired him a lot.
 In the past, outsiders like Mughals, Marathas and Britishers ruled Odisha and its geographical boundaries changed from time to time accordingly.

 The poem envisages a Utkala who maintains her self-respect and dignity from a position of confidence and strength rather than insecurity and fear.
 This movement for a separate province also gathered momentum in Odisha.
 The Utkal Sammilani (a federation of Odias) was leading this movement.
 This influenced the poet Laxmikanta Mohapatra, who was then young and energetic.
 He started writing Bande Utkala Janani (Glory To The Mother Utkala!) and some other fiery songs with a patriotic motive.
 Well, known national poet of Odisha Banchhanidhi Mohanty was also a good singer.
 He used to sing Laxmikanta's patriotic songs throughout Odisha and inspired everyone.
 Once Rabindra Nath Tagore wrote in one of his essays i.e. "A Vision of India's History" that 'the history of India has been the history of a struggle between the mechanical spirit of conformity in social organization and the creative spirit of man which seeks freedom and love in self-expression' justifies Laxmikanta as a true patriotic poet.

 Adoption

 In the early 1990s, the then Chief Minister of Odisha Biju Patnaik requested the then Speaker of Odisha Legislative Assembly Yudhistir Das that the adoption of the song be played at the end of the Assembly Session.
 In 1994, at an all-party meeting presided by Das, the song was adopted to be played and sung at the valedictory session of the Odisha Legislative Assembly.

-It was a long standing demand of people of the state to accord state song status to this poem which has been passed by the State cabinet meeting chaired by Chief Minister Naveen Patnaik after the Odias across the globe had come together on the clarion of Chief Minister of Odisha Naveen Patnaik to sing Bande Utkala Janani on 5:30 pm of May 30 to boost the morale of frontline workers or COVID-19 warriors tackling the coronavirus outbreak.
+In 2020, a state cabinet meeting chaired by Chief Minister Naveen Patnaik gave state song status to the poem.
+This came after Patnaik encouraged the recitation of Bande Utkala Janani to boost the morale of healthcare workers fighting the coronavirus outbreak.